-I moved to Devon in 2004, to study fine art; here, after a decade of self-taught home yoga practice, I finally connected with a wonderful teacher, Duncan Hulin, founder & director of the Devon School of Yoga, and a deeper journey into yoga and my own healing process began.
-Duncan's Holistic Yoga classes (incorporating powerful kriyas, pranayama and meditation as well as asana) gave me a strong foundation in authentic yoga.
-From 2005 - 15, Duncan was my main teacher, and 2011-13 I trained as a yoga teacher with him on the Devon School of Yoga 500hr YTT.
+A few years later, back in the UK, I focused on reconnecting with my creative energies, studying art formally for 5 years (culminating in a second degree, this time in Fine Art).
+Art college brought me to Devon, but after a decade of self-taught home practice, I connected with a wonderful & authentic teacher, Duncan Hulin, founder & director of the Devon School of Yoga, in 2005, and a deeper journey into Yoga and my own healing process began.
+From 2005 - 15, Duncan was my main teacher: his weekly Holistic Yoga classes incorporating kriyas, asana, pranayama, mantra, meditation and classical Yoga philosophy providing an authentic, grounded yogic education.
+In 2011-13 I trained as a Yoga teacher with him on the DSY's 500hr YTT.
 I began teaching in 2012, 6 months into the course.
 (Learn more about my approach to yoga here.)